emiel/blog/content/decoding_the_sendgrid_event_id.rst

 Hey that looks familiar.
 It appears to be a UUIDv4 encoded string.
 Let's build a UUID from the base64 decoded string and see if it checks out.

+    Note: I was unable to determine which variant of Base64 is used for this format.
+We've yet to see any special characters outside of A-Z, a-z, 0-9 alphabet.

 .. code-block:: python

    >>> eid = uuid.UUID('f5ac4a1d-703f-487e-a4aa-a6a58aad895d')